unrealcv/unrealcv.github.io/_pages/index.md

 title: UnrealCV
 ---

-UnrealCV is a project to use Unreal Engine 4 (UE4) for building virtual worlds for Computer Vision.
+UnrealCV is a project to use Unreal Engine 4 (UE4) for building virtual worlds for computer vision.

 UnrealCV is a tool to provide Computer Vision with realistic virtual scenes.
 It extends video games built with Unreal Engine 4 and making them easily accessible to Computer Vision algorithms.